Brooks Resources unveils free 2024 annual wall calendar, celebrates 40-plus years of breathtaking landscapes - KTVZ

 Brooks Resources unveils free 2024 annual wall calendar, celebrates 40-plus years of breathtaking landscapes

 BEND, Ore.
-(KTVZ) -- Brooks Resources is pleased to announce the launch of its highly anticipated 2024 annual wall calendar.
+(KTVZ) -- Brooks Resources has announced the launch of its highly anticipated 2024 annual wall calendar.
 This tradition has spanned over four decades, and each year features the landscapes that define Central Oregon.

 For more than 40 years, the Brooks Resources calendar has featured the diverse and awe-inspiring scenery that characterizes the region.
 Each edition showcases a different Central Oregon landscape, and for 2024, it’s the iconic Tumalo Falls, beautifully captured by photographer Christian Heeb.

-Note: (Update: Dylan Anderman looking at long tradition, Bend HS Ski Team involvement for report at Five)